-One thing that trips up newer traders: volume counts transactions, not people.
-If 100 contracts change hands, that's 100 units of volume whether it was one institution trading 100 or 100 individuals trading 1 each.
-Volume doesn't tell you who's trading.
-It tells you how much activity occurred.
+Volume counts contracts traded during a given time period.
+It counts transactions, not people.
+If 100 contracts change hands, that's 100 units of volume whether it was one institution or 100 individuals.

 How to Read Volume Bars